xzcvczx/mla-legacy/mTouchCapDemos/PIC24F_Demos/mTouchCap_GUI_Demo/ReadMe.txt

 they are in the pressed state and the released state.It will also help in detemining the various trip threshold levels at different conditions.

-After completing the et-up details as mentioned in the above section, a constantly moving vertical bar will be displayed in the mTouch Diagnostic Tool which will indicate the channels that are connected to the Demo Board.The Channel data is displayed in a sequence starting from Channel 0 to the maximum channels selected.The Sensor 1 in the Diagnostic tool will correspond to the Channel 0, Sensor 2 will
+After completing the set-up details as mentioned in the above section, a constantly moving vertical bar will be displayed in the mTouch Diagnostic Tool which will indicate the channels that are connected to the Demo Board.The Channel data is displayed in a sequence starting from Channel 0 to the maximum channels selected.The Sensor 1 in the Diagnostic tool will correspond to the Channel 0, Sensor 2 will